bikram33206/Rating-based-movie-recomendation-/README.md

-# data-science-projects
+# Rating based recomendation.
-Rating based recomendation where model will predict the next movie that user want.
+### Rating based recomendation where model will predict the next movie that user want.
-Rating based recomendation.